desheffer/nix-config/README.md

 Refer to the [Installation][nixos-installation] chapter of the NixOS Manual for detailed installation instructions.
 Below is a quick summary.

 Boot the NixOS installation environment.
+Connect over SSH, if possible.

 Become root: